 Composition of Audit Committee

 As required under Regulation 33 of the Listing Regulations the Auditors have confirmedthat they hold a valid certificate issued by the Peer Review Board of the Institute ofChartered Accountants of India.

 Pursuant to Section 148 of the Companies Act 2013 read with Companies (Cost Recordsand Audit) Rules 2014 and amendments thereof the Company is required to maintain costaccounting records in respect of products of the Company covered under CETA categorieslike Organic and Inorganic chemicals Electrical or Electronic machinery Steel Plasticand Polymers Ores and Mineral products other Machinery Base Metals etc. Further thecost accounting records maintained by the Company are required to be audited.

-Rs400000/-.
-Further the said firm has also been appointed by the Board to conduct thecost audit for the FY 2018-19 at the same remuneration.
-The Companies Act 2013 mandatesthat the remuneration payable to the Cost Auditor is ratified by the Members.
-Accordinglya resolution seeking the shareholder's ratification of the remuneration payable to theCost Auditor for the FY 2018-19 is included in the Notice convening the 66thAnnual General Meeting.
+The Board on the recommendation of the Audit Committee had appointed M/s.
+S Mahadevan& Co. (firmno.
+000007) Cost Accountants Chennai to audit the cost accounting recordsmaintained by the Company under the said Rules for the FY 2019-20 on a remuneration ofRs.450000/-.
+Further the same firm has also been appointed by the Board to conduct thecost audit for the FY 2020-21 at the same remuneration The Companies Act 2013 mandatesthat the remuneration payable to the Cost Auditor is ratified by the shareholders.Accordingly a resolution seeking the shareholders' ratification of the remunerationpayable to the Cost Auditor for the FY 2020-21 is included in the Notice convening the 66thAnnual General Meeting.

 M/s.
-R Sridharan & Associates Practising Company Secretaries Chennai wasappointed as the Secretarial Auditor to undertake the Secretarial Audit of the Company forthe FY 2017-18.
+R Sridharan & Associates Practising Company Secretaries Chennai wasappointed as the Secretarial Auditor to undertake the Secretarial Audit of the Company forthe FY 2019-20.
 The report of the Secretarial Auditor is annexed to and forms part of thisReport (refer Annexure F).
 There are no qualifications reservations adverse remarks ordisclaimers given by the Secretarial Auditor in the Report.

 In terms of Regulation 34(3) read with Schedule V of the Listing Regulations aseparate section on Corporate Governance including the certificate from a PractisingCompany Secretary confirming compliance is annexed to and forms an integral part of thisReport.